netxms/netxms-doc/admin/visualisation.rst

    * Text color
    * If border should be shown and it's color
    * Data Source - there can be configured DCI values and text near them that will be displayed
-      * For each Data Source can be configured: Data collection item,  name,  format string(like "Text: %.4f"),  in case of table DCI also column and instance
+      * For each Data Source can be configured: Data collection item,  name, format string (e.g. "Text: %.4f" or "Text: %*s"),  in case of table DCI also column and instance

 More examples: